Short acting morphine (immediate or normal release)

 Some people find that doing certain activities, such as having a bath or going for a walk, brings on the pain.
 Your doctor or nurse may suggest that you try taking a dose of short-acting morphine 30 minutes before starting an activity that brings on the pain.

-If you still have pain and feel unwell in one or more of the following ways:
+If you still have pain and feel unwell in one or more of the following ways

-- Feeling more sleepy than usual
+– feeling more sleepy than usual,

-- Feeling sick more of the time
+– feeling sick more of the time,

-- Feeling restless or jumpy
+– feeling restless or jumpy,

-Tablets or liquids which are no longer needed, or past their expiry date, should be returned to the pharmacy.
+Tablets or liquids which are no longer needed, or past their expiry date, should be returned to a pharmacy.
 Liquid morphine should be returned to a pharmacist three months after the bottle has been opened.

 Alternatives